go-pkgz/rest/README.md

 - `rest.NewErrorLogger` - creates a struct providing shorter form of logger call
 - `rest.FileServer` - creates a file server for static assets with directory listing disabled
 - `realip.Get` - returns client's IP address
+- `rest.ParseFromTo` - parses "from" and "to" request's query params with various formats

 ## Profiler